-5. Creative Future
+Creative Future

-The Creative Future Fund supports endeavours and opportunities for young creatives to participate in decision-making that will affect their lives now and in the future.
+Objective: To support endeavours and opportunities for young creatives to participate in decision-making that will affect their lives now and in the future.
 This program focuses on leadership, skills development and community issues; and will be specifically tailored to support Fraser Coast's young people to work together in the arts and cultural sector to address community issues and drive change.
 This fund will be made available year round to individual young and emerging artists, arts workers, cultural workers or project coordinators for professional development ventures including but not limited to relevant seminars, conferences, mentorships, internships and research.

-Funding is available for up to 50% of total costs which may include travel, accommodation and registration fees.
-This category does not cover accredited study, training or university courses - development periods exceeding one month.
+Considerations: Funding may include travel, accommodation and registration fees.
+This category does not cover accredited study, training or university courses with development periods exceeding one month.